copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - The #conduct command (and thus the dumplog) shows how many items you have polymorphed during your game, outside of wizard mode.
 - Add encyclopedia entry for Ozymandias.
+- If you have nothing quivered but are wielding a weapon that can return to your hand when thrown, the f (fire) command will choose that to throw (unless autoquiver is on and it finds something else to quiver).

 ### Architectural changes